National Defense University (Turkey): Administrative structure

+Rectorship

-When the university was established, the rector was selected by the president from among three candidates, upon the recommendation of the minister of national defense and the approval of the prime minister.
-Vice-chancellors were appointed by the minister of national defense, with a maximum of four people.
+When the university was established, the rector was selected by the President of Turkey from among three candidates, upon the recommendation of the Minister of National Defense and the approval of the prime minister.
+Vice-chancellors were appointed by the Minister of National Defense, with a maximum of four people.
 It was predicted that the university organization would be formed later with the decision of the Council of Ministers.
 However, after the political system change in Turkey in 2018, the appointment of the rector and the organization decision was left to the president.